walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

    getent hosts localhost.emobix.co.uk
    ```

-2. **Docker Compose** for the conformance suite and local Nginx TLS proxy.
-The wrapper starts both.
+2. **Host commands:** `docker` with Docker Compose, `openssl`, `keytool` from the JDK, and `curl`.
+   The wrapper uses them to start the suite, generate the local TLS certificate, prepare the temporary
+   truststore, and verify connectivity.

+3. **issuer2 authentication service.** No conformance-specific Keycloak setup is needed when issuer2 is
+   already configured to use its normal reachable Keycloak realm.
+The wrapper completes the existing
-3. **Keycloak** with the integration-test `issuer` realm for authorization-code variants.
-Pre-authorized-code variants do not need Keycloak.
+   authorization-code login with the issuer2 integration-test account.
+Pre-authorized-code variants do not
+   use the authorization server.

 4. **issuer2** running directly on the host at `0.0.0.0:7005`.

-5. **Playwright system dependencies** for authorization-code variants.
-The wrapper runs Playwright
+5. **Playwright** for authorization-code variants.
+The wrapper installs Chromium by default, but does not
-   `install --with-deps` by default, so the current user must be able to install system packages unless
-   the browser and its dependencies were provisioned in advance.
+   install operating-system packages because Gradle cannot answer an interactive `sudo` prompt.
+Provision
+   missing browser libraries once in an interactive terminal before running the wrapper.

 ---

 ## Setup

-### 1. Configure Keycloak
+### 1. Verify issuer2 Keycloak configuration

-The Keycloak client used by issuer2 must allow this redirect URI:
+For authorization-code variants, verify that issuer2's already-configured Keycloak client allows this redirect URI:

 ```text
 https://localhost.emobix.co.uk:9443/openid4vci/external/oauth/callback